playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/clustered-lighting.md

 ### Filtering Shadows

 All lights that cast shadows use the same shadow filtering technique.
 This allows you to globally set the shadow softness and related performance impact.
 The supported options are PCF1, PCF3, and PCF5.
-For more information, see the [Shadows page][shadows].
+For more information, see the [Shadows][shadows] page.

 <br/>